pawelgrzybek/pawelgrzybek.com/content/posts/2025-05-30-i-am-trying-a-split-keyboard-for-a-month-zsa-voyager-day-by-day-journey/index.md

 summary: ""
 ---

+It was a casual BBQ catch-up with a bunch of old friends, when we had a conversation about programming in Go, burgers, podcasts, and keyboards.
+Something along these lines.

+> Savvas: I recently bought a split keyboard and I love it.<br/>
+> Gregory: Yeah man, I did the same and I think you should give it a go.</br>
+> Me: Fuck that!</br>
+> Savvas: Just trust me, and try it.</br>
+> Me: OK.

-Two of my good friends recently started using a split keyboard, and both of them tried to convince me to give it a go.
-I was super sceptical at first.
-I don't struggle with RSI or any other discomfort, and I'm an pretty OK typist.
+A little bit of background.
+I don't struggle with RSI or any other discomfort, and I'm an OK typist.
 Rather slow (50-60 words per minute) but relatively accurate.
-I can touch type pretty well on the Keychron K3 Pro, which is the keyboard I have been using for the past two years.
-Pure curiosity and my inner geek won, and I threw a pile of money at ZSA and ordered [the black Voyager](https://www.zsa.io/voyager).
+I can touch type comfortably on the Keychron K3 Pro, which is the keyboard I have been using for the past two years.
+Pure curiosity and my inner geek won, so I threw a pile of money at ZSA and ordered [the black Voyager with tactile brown switches](https://www.zsa.io/voyager).

 {{< youtube w78ISgpcdD4 >}}

-My research was quick because I knew roughly what I wanted.
-A good-looking and fully pre-built keyboard without messing around with individual parts and soldering.
 A few weeks ago I was listening to the ["Erez Zukerman - ZSA, ErgoDox, and the Future of Keyboards" episode of the devtools.fm podcast](https://www.devtools.fm/episode/118) and I liked Erez's approach and motivations.
-Also, keyboards by ZSA are freakin' sexy compared to some of the competitors.
+I knew back then that if I ever ended up having an ergonomic keyboard, it was going to be produced by them.
+Also, keyboards by ZSA are freakin’ sexy compared to some of the competitors.
+Sorry Glove80 and Kinesis fans 🤷‍♂️

 Not a cheap business if I'm honest.
 The price of the keyboard was £278 and an additional £44 for duties and taxes.
 The shipment from Taiwan to the UK took 10 days.
 It arrived well packed and the unboxing was a pretty cool experience.
 Folks call ZSA the Apple of keyboards, and I no longer wonder why.
 Superb quality and attention to detail!
 The only downside for me is the cable but I hope to see a Voyager 2.0 one day with an wireless option.

 I have been warned that it takes time and patience to get used to a split keyboard, so I'm going to document my experience as I go and publish the result in a month.

-It took me many minutes to type these few paragraphs above 🤦‍♂️

 ---

 ## Day 1

 Oh my god!
 Typing a single word is close to impossible.
 Where the fuck is the question mark?
-Where are square brackets?
+Where are the square brackets?
 I need to get back to work, so give me my Keychron back.
 I don't like it!

 ![My new ZSA Voyager and my good old Keychrone in between](day-1.jpg)